BASIC's SUMMER READING ACADEMY!

 Part 2, Elementary School Learners Intervention: Reading Academy – to help those who are having trouble reading at grade level get on track

 Part 3, Middle School Learners Intervention: in-the-classroom teacher’s aide – to help those who are having trouble with middle school math get on track

 Middle School Math Support: The need for more teaching power in math at the middle school is great.
 Introducing Common Core Math into the curriculum in 2014 placed an additional demand on both teachers and students.
 Increasing teacher-student interaction in middle school math classes using an instructional aide is an established effective intervention.
 BASIC has now supported a teacher’s aide for math classes for three years.

 Part 4, High-School Learners Intervention: Scholarships to start school

 Part 5, Adult Learners Intervention: Scholarships to stay in school

-We believe that implementing the five interventions described above not only will immediately benefit Borrego students and their families, but also allow continued evaluation of each program that will be useful to other school districts.
-Unlike urban areas that are subject to enormous turnover in schools and communities, the Borrego community is a small and stable.
+We believe that implementing and sustaining the five interventions described above not only will immediately benefit Borrego students and their families, but also allow continued evaluation of each program that will be useful to other school districts.
+Unlike urban areas that are subject to enormous turnover in schools and communities, the Borrego community is small and stable.
 Children usually remain in the school district throughout their K-12 education and stay connected to the community even after school.
 We have an opportunity to review objective criteria of performance and also to collect experiential and anecdotal evidence so that we can evaluate the effect of our programs on our students’ preparedness at every level of learning.
 The opportunity for long-term evaluation will allow us to identify which strategies are most effective in enhancing outcomes beyond secondary school to college and vocational studies in underprivileged communities.
 Importantly, this program is “scalable”.

 Our thinking has been substantially influenced by these proven truths: